Classifying matchbox manifolds: Examples and counter-examples

-Note that all of the maps in the diagram \eqref{eq-commutingdiagram} are covering maps by construction.
-Thus, the Euler classes of all surfaces there are related by the covering degrees.
-For example, $\chi(X_{\ell_k}) = d_k \cdot \chi(Y_k)$ where $d_k$ is the covering degree of $\wtcH_k$.
+All of the horizontal maps in the diagram \eqref{eq-commutingdiagram} are covering maps by construction.
+Moreover, as the spaces $M_k$ and $N_k$ are closed surfaces, we can assume that all of the vertical maps in \eqref{eq-commutingdiagram} are also covering maps.
+Thus, the Euler classes of all surfaces there are related by the covering degrees of the maps.
+For example, $\chi(M_{\ell_k}) = d_k \cdot \chi(N_k)$ where $d_k$ is the covering degree of $\wtH_k$.